Four injured in fire at Exxon's Baytown, Texas plant | Headlines

 Four injured in fire at Exxon's Baytown, Texas plant

+Four people were injured when a fire erupted on Thursday morning at an Exxon Mobil Corp complex in Baytown, Texas, one of the largest refining and petrochemical facilities in the United States.
+As many as 37 workers were injured in another fire https://www.reuters.com/article/us-exxon-mobil-baytown-fire-workers-idUSKCN1UQ2JA at the olefins facility in July 2019.

-Four people were injured when a fire erupted on Thursday at Exxon's complex in Baytown, Texas, one of the largest refining and petrochemical facilities in the United States.
-Those injured were in a stable condition and all other personnel were accounted for, Exxon said.
+Four people were injured when a fire erupted on Thursday morning at an Exxon Mobil Corp complex in Baytown, Texas, one of the largest refining and petrochemical facilities in the United States.
+There were no fatalities and those injured were in a stable condition, while other personnel were accounted for, Exxon said.

+Emergency response teams were working to extinguish the blaze more than five hours after it erupted at about 1 a.m. on Thursday, the company said.
+The fire occurred in a hydrotreater unit at the oil refinery that had been shut on Wednesday due to a bypass line leak, people familiar with plant operations told Reuters.
+The injured were contractors who had been repairing the leak.

+Three of the injured were flown to hospital by Lifeflight rescue helicopter and a fourth person was taken by ambulance, Harris County Sheriff Ed Gonzalez said on Twitter.
+He said initial reports had indicated there had been some type of explosion at the plant.
+Social media users said on Twitter that a blast shook buildings in the area.

 An Exxon official told a news conference the blaze had affected a unit that produces gasoline.
-The Baytown plant https://graphics.reuters.com/REFINERY-FIRE/EXXON-BAYTOWN/gdpzymxolvw/index.html houses a chemical plant, an olefins plant and the country's fourth-biggest oil refinery, with the capacity to process 560,500 barrels per day of crude.
+The Baytown plant https://graphics.reuters.com/REFINERY-FIRE/EXXON-BAYTOWN/gdpzymxolvw/index.html houses a chemical plant, an olefins plant and the country's fourth biggest oil refinery, with capacity to process 560,500 barrels per day of crude.

-The fire occurred in a hydrotreater unit at the oil refinery that was shut on Wednesday due to a bypass line leak, sources familiar with plant operations said, adding that those injured were contractors who had been repairing the leak.
-Three of the injured were flown to hospital by Lifeflight rescue helicopter and a fourth person was taken by ambulance, Harris County Sheriff Ed Gonzalez said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)